vnovick/moving-from-rest-to-graphql/Instructions.md

 2. Create a resolver in `authorsResolvers.js` that will call `postsJsonAPI.insertAuthor` function
 3. Implement `insertAuthor` function in `postsJsonDataSource.js`
-4. Implement `add` function in `postsJsonDataSource.js`
-5. Create a new root Mutation `insertPost` and configure it to accept `PostInputType` input type.
+4. Create a new root Mutation `insertPost` and configure it to accept `PostInputType` input type.
 Input type should be defined in `types/postType.js` and have `authorId`
-6. Implement `insertPost` resolver to insert a post
+5. Implement `insertPost` resolver to insert a post

 ## Extra Credit